orangejuice/blog/data/activity/movie-人体内旅行-2007/record.en.md

   subtitle: 2007 / USA / Documentary / Martin Williams / Howard Ward
 ---

-With a sigh towards the sky, I wish to become a soul without a body, silently observing the world.
-Yet, a perennial spirit, isn't it also bound to relinquish eternal life, and become a life that touches the transient human world?
+Looking up to the sky, one longs to become a disembodied soul, silently watching the world.
+Yet a soul without a body might also yearn to abandon endless life and become mortal, to briefly experience human life.